 Overview

 The U.S. Department of Housing and Urban Development (HUD) requires communities that receive Continuum of Care (CoC) funding to conduct a Point in Time Count (PITC).
 Starting in 2023 Multnomah, Clackamas, and Washington Counties have collaboratively endeavored to conduct a Tri-County coordinated PITC to fulfill this requirement.
-HRAC contributed to all phases of the 2023 Tri-County PITC and is again collaborating with the counties for all phases of the 2025 PITC.
+HRAC contributed to all phases of the 2023 Tri-County PITC and again collaborated with the counties for all phases of the 2025 PITC.

 General Info: